Introduction to SPIN Selling

 Personally, this book has helped me tremendously in my sales and marketing efforts.
 And after going through all of my notes, I felt I should turn them into an article that would be helpful to people, whether they are involved directly with sales or not.
 And at the very least, save you the time it would take to read the whole book!

 Even though SPIN Selling is an older sales book, it is still relevant because of its unique approach and backstory.
 Neil Rackham is not a salesman in the traditional sense, he is a researcher and consultant.
-From the ‘70s to ‘80s his company embarked on a 12 year, 1 million dollar research study to determine what resulted in most effective sales performance.
-The hours and hours of studies, interviews, and research with different companies was distilled into a very simple model of questions that successful sales people asked in larger sales, which he called SPIN Selling.
+From the ‘70s to ‘80s his company embarked on a 12 year, 1 million dollar research study to determine what resulted in the most effective sales performance.
+The hours and hours of studies, interviews, and research with different companies were distilled into a very simple model of questions that successful salespeople asked in larger sales, which he called SPIN Selling.
 SPIN stands for:

 - Need Payoff